Union workers at Chevron refinery prepare for strike on Monday

 Chevron is committed to continuing to negotiate toward an agreement, a spokesperson said in a statement on Sunday.

-However, the San Ramon, California-based company "is prepared to continue normal operations safely and reliably to provide the energy products that are needed by consumers," the spokesperson said.
+However, the San Ramon, California-based company "is prepared to continue normal operations safely and reliably to provide the energy products that are needed by consumers," the spokesperson added.

 The refinery is a major supplier in the state of gasoline, jet fuel and diesel fuel.
 California has some of the highest gasoline prices in the nation with a gallon of unleaded regular selling for $5.847 on Sunday, according to motorist group AAA.